 Hearing DogsLearn more about hearing dogs

 Canine Companions for Independence hearing dogs are specially bred Labrador and Golden Retrievers who alert partners to key sounds by making physical contact such as nudging the leg or arm.
-Among the many sounds hearing dogs are trained to recognize and respond to are the sound of a doorbell, alarm clock, someone calling a name or a smoke alarm.
+Among the many sounds hearing dogs can be trained to recognize and respond to can be the sound of a doorbell, alarm clock, someone calling a name or a smoke alarm.

 Partnering with a Canine Companions hearing dog can increase feelings of security and self-confidence by heightening awareness of environmental sounds.